elixir-lsp/elixir-ls/README.md

 ### Attaching to remote nodes

 ElixirLS debug adapter is capable of remote debugging OTP cluster nodes.
 This functionality relies on OTP debugger.
 In order to attach to a remote node `some@host` a special launch config with request `attach` is needed.
-The launch config must specify `remoteNode` as well as `cookie` and `name` or `sname` for local DAP node.
+The launch config must specify `remoteNode`.
+Remember to provide `ELS_ELIXIR_OPTS` environment variable in the launch configuration (VSCode only) or **Local setup script** with `cookie` and `name` or `sname` for local DAP node.

 ```json
 {